VirtusLab/ide-probe/README.md

 - driver - responsible for controlling the workspace and IDE startup
 - probe - used to interact with the IDE

+#### Motivation

+Sometimes, unit tests cannot be used to reliably reproduce a failure or test some specific feature.
+This happens because the testing environment used by IDEs most often differs from the actual, production-like environment experienced by the user.
+Be it a disabled UI, forced single threaded execution, or just different control flow, the unit tests are just not the right tool to use sometimes.

+Using Probe fixes those problems at the non-avoidable cost of slightly longer execution time when compared to unit tests.
+With it, not only a proper environment is used but one can also guard against new classes of errors, like:
+- UI freezes
+- background plugin errors
+- unexpected behavior after starting or restarting IDE sessions
+- invalid interactions between multiple IDE sessions running in parallel

 #### Overview

 A single test case consists of a configuration and workflow specification.